Our Top Volunteer Management Best Practice for the Year Ahead

 - Incomplete description of benefits

-- Disconnect between what was “promised” & reality
+- The disconnect between what was “promised” & reality

 - Lack of consistent communication